 The configuration for both master and slave Cinegy Air clients is as follows:

 Two Cinegy Air Clients and Two Playout Servers

 The following diagram represents this configuration: two Cinegy Air clients, two playlists and two playout servers.

 This mode is fail-safe: both editing and playback are independently backed up.
 The change over device will quickly respond in case of the signal point failure.
-Each Cinegy Air client has its own playlist, which can be immediately started if needed (e.g. to replace one broadcasting scheme with another one).
+Each Cinegy Air client has its own playlist, which can be immediately started if needed (e.g. to replace one broadcasting scheme with another).
 The process of switching takes about two seconds.

-To configure this mode, set different playlist paths for the master Cinegy Air client and the slave Cinegy Air client, but browse the same playout servers (master and slave) for each Cinegy Air client.
+To configure this mode, set different playlist paths for the master Cinegy Air client and slave Cinegy Air client, but browse the same playout servers (master and slave) for each Cinegy Air client.